scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 coefficient as a function of rocket speed for the case where the motor is off and other for the motor still burning, respectively.

 ..
-Revisor1: Nao colocaria a parte abaixo, me parece algo mais apr aum manual d RocketPy
-..
 The calculations made in the class consider, as the geometrical reference, the center of mass of the rocket.
 ..
-Thus, all parts of the rocket must be defined considering its distace to the rockets CM
+Thus, all parts of the rocket must be defined considering its distance to the rockets CM

 At this point, the simulation would run a rocket with a tube of a certain diameter, with its center of mass specified and a motor at its end.
-For a better simulation, a few more important aspects should then be defined, called \
+For a better simulation, a few more important aspects should then be defined, called *Aerodynamic surfaces*.
-*Aerodynamic surfaces*.
 Three of them are accepted in the code, these being the nosecone, fins, and tail.
 They can be simply added to the code via the following methods:

 .. code-block:: python
    :linenos:

-   Nosecone = Rocket.addNose(
+   Nosecone = RocketName.addNose(
       length=0.55829, kind="vonKarman",
       distanceToCM=0.71971
    )
-   FinSet = Rocket.addFins(
+   FinSet = RocketName.addFins(
       4, span=0.100, rootChord=0.120, tipChord=0.040,
       distanceToCM=-1.04956
    )
-   Tail = Rocket.addTail(
+   Tail = RocketName.addTail(
       topRadius=0.0635, bottomRadius=0.0435, length=0.060,
       distanceToCM=-1.194656
    )

-..
-TODO: explicar como adicionar paraquedas...

 All these methods receive defining geometrical parameters and their distance to the rocket's center of mass (distanceToCM) as inputs.
 Each of these surfaces generates, during the flight, a lift force that can be calculated via